 - Swelling around your anus

-Internal hemorrhoids.
-These lie inside the rectum.
-You usually can't see or feel these hemorrhoids, and they rarely cause discomfort.
-But straining or irritation when passing stool can damage a hemorrhoid's surface and cause it to bleed.
+Internal hemorrhoids lie inside the rectum.
+You usually can't see or feel them, and they rarely cause discomfort.
+But straining or irritation when passing stool can cause:

 When to see a doctor

-Seek emergency care if you experience large amounts of rectal bleeding, lightheadedness, dizziness or faintness.
+Seek emergency care if you have large amounts of rectal bleeding, lightheadedness, dizziness or faintness.

 - Straining during bowel movements